Information about birth

 My story

 George Croft was born in 1893.
-He was the youngest child of Ann and Thomas Croft of Blackpool, Lancashire.
-According to the 1911 Census, George worked as a butcher.
-He enlisted in 1915 in Manchester, Lancashire.
-By the time of the Battle of Passchendaele, George served as a gunner with the Royal Field Artillery "C" Battery, of the 74th Brigade Royal Field Artillery, part of the Divisional Artillery of the Guards Division.
+He was the youngest child of Ann and Thomas Croft from Blackpool, Lancashire.
+George worked as a butcher with his elder brother Thomas in Lord Street, Blackpool.
+He enlisted in Manchester, Lancashire in 1915.
+At the time of the Battle of Passchendaele, George served as a gunner in the Royal Field Artillery ‘C’ Battery, of the 74th Brigade Royal Field Artillery, part of the Divisional Artillery of the Guards Division.

-On 18 and 19 August 1917 the 74th Brigade RFA moved to new positions at Lapin Farm, near Abri Wood.
-“C” and “D” Batteries moved into their new positions by General Farm.
-From these positions the Brigade supported the Guards Division, who were in the frontline opposite the Houthuls Forest.
-Throughout August 1917 George’s Brigade and the broader area was shelled on several occasions.
+On 18 and 19 August 1917, the 74th Brigade RFA moved to new positions at Lapin Farm, near Abri Wood.
+The ‘C’ and ‘D’ Batteries took up their new positions at General Farm.
+From these positions, the Brigade supported the Guards Division, who were in the front line opposite Houthulst Forest.
+Throughout August 1917, George's Brigade and the wider area were shelled on several occasions.
 The unit suffered a total of sixty-four casualties.
-Twelve men were killed and fifty-two men were wounded.
-During the month of September the Brigade had an equally hard time.
-Eight men were killed and twenty-seven were wounded, while six 18-pounder guns and five 4.5-inch Howitzers were put out of action, due to German counter shelling.
+Twelve men were killed and fifty-two wounded.
+During September, the 74th Brigade had an equally hard time.
+Eight men were killed and twenty-seven wounded, and six 18-pounder guns and five 4.5-inch howitzers were put out of action.

-After a brief rest in the French village of Herzeele all Batteries took up their old positions.
-“C” and “D” Battery came up by Wood 15, while “D” Battery took up positions at Battery Copse.
-A couple of days later on 4 October 1917 the position of “C” Battery was subjected to heavy German shelling.
-Two officers and ten other ranks were killed or wounded.
-Gunner George Croft, 24-years old, was killed due to the shellfire near Lapin Farm.
-He was buried on Canada Farm Cemetery.
+After a brief rest at the French village of Herzeele, all batteries resumed their old positions.
+‘C’ and ‘D’ Battery at Wood 15, while ‘D’ Battery took up positions at Battery Copse.
+A few days later, on 4 October 1917, ‘C’ Battery's position was heavily shelled.
+Two officers and 10 other ranks were killed or wounded.
+Among the dead was gunner George Croft, 24.
+He was buried in Canada Farm Cemetery.
+According to a statement by his sergeant, in an article in the Blackpool Times, George was killed by concussion from a large shell that fell behind him while he was operating his gun.

 Sources 4